goldhand/cookiecutter-webpack/README.md

 Cookiecutter-webpack
 ====================

-Boilerplate for setting up webpack 2 configuration with hot reloading, babel for es6 modules, react + redux.
+Boilerplate for setting up webpack 2 configuration with hot reloading, babel for es6 modules, react + redux for views and state, and karma + mocha + expect for testing.

 Getting Started